flying-solo/landed-safely/README.md

 # landed-safely

-database name is 'lds'.

-the .sql file is in resources package.
+A Logistic company administrator software, built for college final exam.

-Login info :
+- Login info :

-Username : kaboel
+    > Username : kaboel
-Password : kaboel
+    > Password : kaboel

+- Database info :
+    > The database name is `lds`
+    > The database `.sql` file is located in the resources package